 Collierville Public Services will be closed Monday, September 4th in observance of Labor Day.
 The Sanitation collection schedule for the week will be as follows:

-Garbage and recyclables will be picked up the day after your regular collection day.
-Tuesdays Commercial pick up will be delayed a day and Fridays Commercial pick up will remain the same.
-There will be no appliance pick up on Friday, September 9th.
-The next available appliance pick up will be Friday, September 16th.
+Garbage, Recyclables, and Commercial routes will be picked up the day after your regular collection day.
+There will be no appliance pick up on Thursday, September 7th.
+The next available appliance pick up will be Thursday, September 14th.

 Sanitation crews will be working Columbus Day, Monday, October 9th.
 Collection for the week will be as regularly scheduled.

-Sanitation crews will be working Veteran’s Day, Friday, November 11th.
+Collierville Public Services will be closed on Veteran’s Day, Saturday, November 11th.
 Collection for the week will be as regularly scheduled.